 - Natural Hazards: tectonic hazards, tropical storms, extreme weather in the UK and climate change.

 - Physical Landscapes in the UK: river landscapes in the UK and their management, glacial landscapes in the UK and their management.

 - The Living World: ecosystems, tropical rainforests and hot deserts.

 - Urban Issues and Challenges: Urban change in cities leads to a variety of social, economic and environmental opportunities and problems that need to be managed in a sustainable way.

 - The Changing Economic World: There are global, national and local variations in economic development and quality of life that have profound impacts on people and their relationships with one another.

 - The Challenge of Resource Management: The global distribution of food, water and energy resources is uneven, creating challenges, opportunities and conflicts that need to be managed.

 Paper 3: Geographical Applications

-- Fieldwork: This part of the assessment will allow students to express their understanding of how fieldwork can be used to investigate and answer important geographical questions.
-Students will complete two fieldwork days as part of the GCSE course.
+- Fieldwork: This part of the assessment will allow pupils to express their understanding of how fieldwork can be used to investigate and answer important geographical questions.
+Pupils will complete two fieldwork days as part of the GCSE course.